prime-infinity/easymunch/README.md

 4: we are even to consider the icons that lead us to become a vendor page. citation, doordash
 5: seems whole vendor page needs to be redesigned
 6: there is a difference in design between card modal and checkout details, number of item selected
+7: in the checkout page, there needs to be button to press to confirm a particular section
+8: Delivery method in checkout page heading needs more attention